 In light of the U.S. Consumer Product Safety Commission's continued investigation into hover boards, Alcorn State University has adopted the following policy effective immediately.
 The use of hover boards is prohibited on the Lorman, Natchez, and Vicksburg campuses of Alcorn State University.
 This prohibition covers all streets, sidewalks, buildings and grounds belonging to or under the auspices of Alcorn State University at the aforementioned locations.
 Violators are subjected to disciplinary sanctions and/or citations.

-PENALTY: Fine \$50-\$225; Probation; Campus Service; Suspension intent to receive some undeserved advantage or willful furnishing false information to university officials while in the performance of their duties is prohibited.
+PENALTY: Fine \$50-\$225; Probation; Campus Service; Suspension

 26. IDENTIFICATION CARD